 The course considers fundamental methods of real estate valuation with emphasis on income property valuation and single property investment analysis.
 Topics will include market comparable and discounted cash flow methods of valuation, financial leverage, taxes, corporate real estate investment, performance measures, pro forma construction and software (Argus), and the role of real estate in mixed asset portfolios.
 Techniques of market analysis may be considered.

 FIN 40720 REAL ESTATE CAPITAL MARKETS

 This course analyzes primary and secondary real estate capital markets.
 Included are fundamental features, investment characteristics, and underwriting of commercial and residential mortgages.
 The economics and mathematics of alternative loan structures is considered.
 Additionally, construction debt, subdebt, alternative lending (land/bridge/hard asset loans), private and public equity markets and real estate securitization markets are covered.
 The basic structure and mathematics of private equity funds and joint ventures is addressed.

 Practicum Course in London (Spring Break)

-FIN 35520 INTERNATIONAL PORTFOLIO MANAGEMENT PRACTICUM
+FIN 35520 INTERNATIONAL PORTFOLIO MANAGEMENT PRACTICUM (PERMISSION ONLY!)

 This one-credit course, which is offered during spring break and based in London, will offer a small group of students an intensive week of real-world interaction and case study with a leading investment management firm.
 Students will travel to and from London as a group, along with the faculty coordinators.
 The investment manager will meet with the students at the beginning of the week to outline the case.
 During the week, students will attend additional lectures and work in teams to analyze the case, which will be presented to the investment manager at the end of the week.
 The learning objectives of the course include gaining a real-world perspective on investment management, understanding investing from a European vantage point, and contributing investment solutions in a collaborative setting.